 Production of Fontina originally began in Italy but has spread all over the world.
 Countries like Denmark, France, Argentina, Sweden, and the US are large producers, making the cheese readily available in most markets.
 Variations from these countries are slightly different, but all have a similar semi soft-to-hard texture that melts evenly.

 Instead of using Fontina alone, try combining it with Parmesan cheese, especially if you want to have a creamy taste on your pasta or salads.
 You can also melt the combination on various dishes because Parmesan adds zip and consistency.
 Remember to use them in equal portions.

 Fontina with mozzarella pairing is also a possible option to use as a cheese topping for pizza because the two have a nice melt.

 Can’t find fontina cheese?
-See our article on fontina cheese substitutes.
+See our article on fontina cheese substitute.

-Processed from raw cow milk, Raclette matures in about 3–6 months, forming a semi-hard cheese with an edible orange-brown rind.
+Processed from raw cow milk, it matures in about 3–6 months, forming a semi-hard cheese with an edible orange-brown rind.

 The flavor usually changes depending on the region, but age plays a role in this as well.
 In most cases, it has a milky, spicy, nutty, and fruity flavor with a slight floral aroma.

 All properties considered, the cheese is perfect for melting over crispy vegetables and fresh salads.
 You can also use it as fondue or as a topping in pizza and lasagna.